RadicalxChange/pco-art-docs/docs/003-for-artists/006-admin-permissions.md

 This role is the "super admin" of the token collection.&#x20;

-It retains the ability to change the designated smart contract address for _all_ modules leveraged in the collection's PCO implementation.
+It can change the designated smart contract address for _all_ modules leveraged in the collection's PCO implementation.
 This means the Collection Admin can effectively rewire the logic of core PCO functionality and indirectly update the configuration of components even if the Component Admin role is assigned to another address.

 The Collection Admin can also reassign the Component Admin roles at any time.

-Operational security and care in exercising this power are tantamount to the ongoing viability of a PCOArt work.
+Operational security and care in exercising this power are paramount to the ongoing viability of a PCOArt work.
 Artists may consider assigning this role to a multi-signature account.&#x20;

 The primary reason for creating this role is to provide a method to gracefully respond to potential bugs/security flaws in the PCOArt contracts (or in the positive case, incorporate great new functionality!).&#x20;